amirburbea/neeo/README.md

 # C# NEEO SDK & Drivers

-This is a port of the [NEEO SDK](https://github.com/NEEOInc/neeo-sdk) from node.js to modern C# 12 and (cross-platform) .NET 8; that said, the feature set has made the transition but some of the idioms and semantics have changed.
+This is a port of the [NEEO SDK](https://github.com/NEEOInc/neeo-sdk) from node.js to modern C# 12 and (cross-platform) .NET 10; that said, the feature set has made the transition but some of the idioms and semantics have changed.

 While I realize this may cause an issue for some developers with extensive knowledge of the JS/TS NEEO SDK, considering the size of that developer base, I'm certain the tradeoffs are worth it for increased code clarity and readability.

 # NEEO SDK Server

-While the SDK provides methods for starting the integration server (see `IBrain..StartServerAsync`), an optional driver host server is provided.
+While the SDK provides methods for starting the integration server (see `Brain.StartServerAsync`), an optional driver host server is provided.

 It will automatically find the first Brain on the network, and then load the drivers listed in its `appsettings.json` file - (to ensure there are no issues loading the Neeo.Sdk.dll, specify the reference as `Private` with `CopyLocal` set to `false`).